Are low frequency macroeconomic variables important for high frequency electricity prices?: Introduction

-In the last years, there is a growing interest in models that account for data of different frequencies for forecasting purposes.
+{To exploit the content in the hard and soft macroeconomic data we provide also an important methodological contribution: we develop a mixed frequency model which accounts for the mismatch in frequency between the daily prices and the monthly macro variables.} In the last years, there is a growing interest in models that account for data of different frequencies for forecasting purposes.
 The focus in the literature has mostly been on improving the forecast of low-frequency variables by means of high-frequency information.
 In particular, different models have been introduced for dealing with the different sampling frequencies at which macroeconomic and financial indicators are available.
-The most common choice is to reduce the model to state space form and use the Kalman filter for forecasting (e.g. see \cite{Aruoba2009, Giannone2008,Mariano2002} and in a Bayesian context \cite{Eraker2015,Schorfheide2015}).
+The most common choice is to reduce the model to state-space form and use the Kalman filter for forecasting (e.g. see \cite{Aruoba2009, Giannone2008,Mariano2002} and in a Bayesian context \cite{Eraker2015,Schorfheide2015}).
 As an alternative choice, \cite{Ghysels2016} develops a class of mixed-frequency VAR model, where both low- and high-frequency variables are included in the vector of dependent variables \citep[see][for an application in small-scale factor model]{Blasques2016}.
-This class of model is estimated by OLS, but the number of regressors tends to increases due to the stacking structure of the model.
+This class of model is estimated by OLS, but the number of regressors tends to increase due to the stacking structure of the model.

-In an univariate context, \cite{Ghysels2006} introduce MIDAS, which links directly low- to high-frequency data \citep[see][for macroeconomic forecasting]{Clements2008,Clements2009}, but it requires a form of NLS estimation, which improves the computational costs substantially in model with more than one high-frequency explanatory variables. \cite{Foroni2015} develop unrestricted MIDAS (U-MIDAS) model, which can be estimated by OLS and thus handle high-frequency explanatory variables.
+In a univariate context, \cite{Ghysels2006} introduce MIDAS, which links directly low- to high-frequency data \citep[see][for macroeconomic forecasting]{Clements2008,Clements2009}, but it requires a form of NLS estimation, which improves the computational costs substantially in a model with more than one high-frequency explanatory variables. \cite{Foroni2015} develop unrestricted MIDAS (U-MIDAS) model, which can be estimated by OLS and thus handle high-frequency explanatory variables.
 However, the U-MIDAS models have problems when the frequency mismatch is high and several regressors are included, thus leading to a Bayesian extension of the literature on MIDAS and U-MIDAS, see \cite{Foroni2015WP} and \cite{Pettenuzzo2016}, and a stochastic volatility estimation method for U-MIDAS in density nowcasting \citep{Carriero2015}.